hgyxbll/cheat/README.md

 	FAILURE

 The executable runs tests in
- an isolated subprocess by default, so the suite does not crash if one of the tests does.
+ an isolated subprocess if possible, so the suite does not crash if one of the tests does.
 The `-u` for `--unsafe` option allows running everything in the same process if
- `fork()` or `CreateProcess()` is unsupported, fails or something else equally fun happens.
+ `fork()` or `CreateProcess()` is unsupported, fails or something equally fun happens.
+Conversely the `-s` for `--safe` option disallows running tests in the same process.
-In those cases the `-d` for `--dangerous` option provides some stability by suppressing signals like `SIGFPE` and `SIGSEGV`, most likely leading to undefined behavior.
+Additionally the `-d` for `--dangerous` option provides some stability by attempting to recover from signals like `SIGFPE` and `SIGSEGV`, most likely leading to undefined behavior.
 Luckily undefined behavior is often defined enough behavior.

-The results are reported in plain text by default, but the format can be changed easily.
+The results are reported in a format similar to what many popular C compilers produce.
-The `-c` for `--colorful` option makes everything colorful, the `-m` for `--minimal` option makes the report machine readable and the `-x` for `--xml` option does nothing for good measure.
+As an added bonus the `-c` for `--colorful` option makes everything colorful, the `-m` for `--minimal` option makes the report machine readable and the `-x` for `--xml` option does nothing for good measure.

 	[user@computer project]$ ./tests -m
 	4 2 8

-The default options are `-p` for `--plain` and
+The default options depend on the target platform.
- `-s` for `--safe`.

 Option parsing can be disabled with `--` if some of the arguments begin with a dash when they should not.